 “Rags brought two cents a pound, iron four.”

-Although she does well at school and is desperate to continue her education, the birth of her younger sister forces Francie to become the family’s main breadwinner at the age of 14 as her brother’s education is prioritised by their mother.
-What Francie achieves and how she achieves it is the subject of the book.
+Francie does well at school and is desperate to continue her education, but the birth of her younger sister means that their mother can only afford to educate one of her two older children.
+Francie is therefore forced to become the family’s main breadwinner at the age of 14, as her brother’s education is prioritised by their mother.
+What she achieves and how she achieves it is the subject of the book.

 My discontent was not helped by amazon sending me a rubbish copy to my kindle – some kind of unedited proof, full of mistakes!
 Thanks for nothing amazon.